flodihn/NextGen/README.md

 * Account Server
 * Character Server
 * Area Server
-* Monitor Server (Only necessary for when area servers are distributed across two or more machines).
+* Monitor Server (Only necessary when area servers are distributed across two or more machines).
 * TestSuite

 Compiling